Improving $R(3,k)$ in just two bites: Introduction

 Nevertheless, only a short time later in 2013, two groups announced that they had greatly improved on the constant in the lower bound, showing that~$R(3,k)\ge \left( \frac14 +o(1)\right)\frac{k^2}{\log{k}}$.
 Bohman and Keevash~\cite{BohmanKeevash21} and Fiz Pontiveros, Griffiths and Morris~\cite{Fiz20} very carefully analyzed the triangle-free process, in which an edge, chosen uniformly at random from those which would not create a triangle, is added to the graph (and this operation is repeated until no such edges exist).
 Both of these papers go through serious technical efforts to control the randomness in the process, and in particular show that with high probability the triangle-free process terminates with independence number yielding this bound.
 Fiz Pontiveros, Griffiths and Morris went so far as to conjecture that $c=\frac14$ is the correct constant for $R(3,k)$.

-In another breakthrough 12 years later, Campos, Jenssen, Michelen and Sahasrabudhe~\cite{campos2025} showed that the story of the lower bound was not finished, and in fact $R(3,k)\ge \left( \frac13 +o(1)\right)\frac{k^2}{\log{k}}$, now conjecturing that $c=\frac12$ should be the correct constant. \begin{conjecture}[Campos, Jenssen, Michelen and Sahasrabudhe~\cite{campos2025}] \end{conjecture}
+In another breakthrough 12 years later, Campos, Jenssen, Michelen and Sahasrabudhe~\cite{campos2025} showed that the story of the lower bound was not finished, and in fact $R(3,k)\ge \left( \frac13 +o(1)\right)\frac{k^2}{\log{k}}$.
+They conjecture that $c=\frac12$ should be the correct constant. \begin{conjecture}[Campos, Jenssen, Michelen and Sahasrabudhe~\cite{campos2025}] \end{conjecture}